8x15yz/Algorithm-Solutions/leetcode/leetcode-35.md

 fs (start index)
 ed (end index)
 ```
-and the next line, I writed the code that can calculate middle index.
+the next line, I writed the code that can calculate middle index.
+and we jump to line 14 ...
+### line 14 ~ 17

+there are two situations we have,